 November 29, 1943: Judy posed for costume/makeup tests for Meet Me In St. Louis wearing the now-famous “Under The Bamboo Tree” costume.
 Several members of the cast also posed for tests including Tom Drake, Henry Davenport, Leon Ames, Henry Daniels, Bob Sully, Joan Carroll, Lucille Bremer, and some “Trolley Song” extras.

 Judy was due on the set, made up, at 9 a.m.
-She arrived in Makeup earlier but left the studio at 9 a.m.
-It’s unknown where she went but she was on the set at 1 p.m.; dismissed at 6:10 p.m.
+She arrived at Makeup earlier but left the studio at 9 a.m.
+It’s unknown where she went but she returned to the set at 1 p.m.; dismissed at 6:10 p.m.
 The work included the tests noted above.